AdobeDocs/media-analytics.en/help/legacy/heartbeat-measurement.md

 ---
 # About Heartbeat Measurement

-Adobe Analytics uses "heartbeats" to collect video metrics.
+The Adobe Streaming Media Collection Add-on uses "heartbeats" to collect video metrics.
 During video playback, heartbeats are sent to the heartbeat tracking server to measure time played.
 The heartbeat calls are sent every ten seconds.
 Heartbeats result in granular video engagement metrics and more accurate video fallout reports.
 Streaming Media measures heartbeats using Adobe Launch with the Media Analytics extension, the Media SDK and the Media Collection API.
 The `AppMeasurement` and `VisitorID` components are used to receive video data.

-Using heartbeats in Streaming Media provide the following benefits:
+Using heartbeats in the Streaming Media Collection Add-on provides the following benefits:

 | Feature | Description |
 |---|---|